VeryGoodOpenSource/cli_completion/doc/README.md

-# Completion CLI docs
+# CLI Completion

-`cli_completion` is a dart package that aims to enable dart-made CLI applications to receive shell completions without too much setup required from both package maintainers and package users and customizing completions suggestions programmatically.
+`cli_completion` is a Dart package that aims to enable Dart-made CLI applications to receive shell completions without too much setup required from both package maintainers and users.
+You can also customize completion suggestions programmatically.

 It is inspired by Kevin Moore's package [completion](https://pub.dev/packages/completion) and the excellent [tab tab package](https://github.com/mklabs/tabtab) for JS CLIs.